• Play the sound file

 The fish are poor swimmers, partly owing to their perfectly round bodies and stubby fins.
 So they prefer to stay in one place.
 After a female spiny lumpsucker lays her eggs, the male that fertilizes them suctions himself onto a nearby surface and waves his fins over the eggs to keep them aerated.

-End quote.
 Isn't Nature wonderful?
 That aside, I think "spiny lumpsucker" would be a great addition to one's arsenal of invective.
-I offer it free to presidential candidates for use in upcoming debates.
+I offer it free to Presidential candidates for use in upcoming debates.
 "Listen to me, Senator Rubio, you spiny lumpsucker …"

 Item: That segment about the exploding cowgirl may have reminded some listeners — listeners of the lower sort, I mean, whom regrettably I have no means of excluding from the Radio Derb audience — it may have reminded those listeners of a certain well-known limerick concerning a young lady from Dallas who had an unfortunate experience with a stick of dynamite.